-Is the Neighbourhood Area within 10km of any of the individual sites that make up the Wye Valley & Forest of Dean Bat Sites?
-The Wye Valley and Forest of Dean Bat Sites are 38km away from the Parish -- -- --
+Is the Neighbourhood Area within 10km of any of N Wye Valley and Forest of Dean Bat Sites the individual sites that make up the Wye Valley & are 24.3km away from the Parish.
+Forest of Dean Bat Sites?

 Wye Valley Woodlands SAC: